CrystalMiaoshu/PAFBenchmark/README.md

 ## Contacts

-Questions about these datasets should be directed to: guang@in.tum.de
+Questions about these datasets should be directed to: ms_0124@163.com

 ## For further details please related to our paper.
-If you are going to use datasets, please refer to our article.
+If you are going to use datasets, please cite our article.